 If you’ve had shoes on your feet your whole life, you may have never experienced the challenges of living without them.
 Without shoes, children are more prone to injury and disease – especially diseases transmitted through soil.
 Cuts and scrapes can develop into serious infections, some of which are life threatening.
+The social entrepreneurs from TOMS shoes have got a solution through its buy one give one program.

-Not only that, but without shoes, children are often hindered from receiving an education.
+Without shoes, children are often hindered from receiving an education.
 After all, it’s difficult to walk to school if you face injury and pain.
 As a result, those children with shoes tend to be healthier and experience more success in school.

 For all of these reasons and more TOMS Shoes is working to bring good quality shoes to some of the poorest communities in the world.
 Their One for One program was one of the first launched by a social enterprise.
 It works by donating one pair of shoes to deserving communities for every pair of shoes purchased.
 In 2010 alone, TOMS gave over 1 million pair of shoes to children around the world.